I started my current sandbox campaign in late 2022.

 Peranegra: famous for its pigs.
 You expelled the elf king who kidnapped children, and you are well-liked there.
 Lord Figworth (count).

 Marval: a small town with a church that has a giant slime underneath.
-You threw a priest there.
+You threw an evil priest down there.

 Savakir: a town surrounded by palisades.
 You killed the local monster but fled because the Jarl was chasing you.
 Bernier (the Jarl) and Sylle Ru (seer).